Request to Add a Course Section (Corvallis)

-Complete the appropriate web form for your campus and submit it to the Schedule Desk.
+Complete the web form and submit it to the Schedule Desk.

 Each department has at least one individual designated as their scheduling coordinator.
 This individual usually completes the SSR1000 and contacts the Schedule Desk with scheduling requests.
 If you have a question for the scheduling coordinator for you department reference this list for their contact information.